Select your country:

 Visiting Amboseli National Park was a highlight to my photo safari in Kenya.
-As most first visitors I was longing to see the big tusked elephants which roam the territory here often in large herds.
+As most first visitors, I longed to see the big tusked elephants which roam the territory often in large herds.

-After a couple of days it was clear that I was not only fascinated by the elephants in the area, but also by this extreme diverse landscape unfolding below Mt Kilimanjaro.
-So today I find myself waiting at a kind of cross – over point near Observation Hill.
-Often we happened to be close to this hill, which seemed to draw us in like a magnet.
+After a couple of days it became clear that there is so much more, that is the extreme diverse landscape unfolding below Mt Kilimanjaro.
+Today I find myself waiting at a kind of crossover point near Observation Hill.
+Often we were to be close to this hill, which draws us like a magnet.

 Here three pathways join up.
 I look through my binoculars into the distance of dry, dusty plains.
 Then I turn around and there is green grass and water.
-This contrast is spectacular.
+The contrast is spectacular.

-Some of these swamps are permanently fed by melt water through underground springs from the peaks of Kilimanjaro.
-With their sedges, water lilies and papyrus they are highly important for survival of the wildlife in this area.
+Some of these swamps are permanently fed by melt water fed by underground springs from the peaks of Kilimanjaro.
+With their sedges, water-lilies and papyrus they are highly important for survival of the wildlife in this area.